scott-anderson-wc/cs210pub/assignments/a05/tile_game.md

 });
 ```

-You will not need the animation callback to get your assignment working,
+You will not need the animation callback in a working solution,
 but you may find it helpful during debugging.
 At the very least, you won't
 make the initial mistake of printing the value of the css property
 immediately after starting the animation and not understanding why it